Guiding polarizable particles in multi-hole Gaussian beams: Guiding of particles

 As has already been mentioned, the drawings representing the computed particle trajectories should be viewed as illustrative only, prepared for $\gamma$ of order of $10^{-2}$ chosen for clear visualization.
 A simple scaling argument leads to the conclusion that the identical effect will be achieved for smaller values of $\gamma$.
 However, in this case, the transported particles should be precisely placed in the potential valleys, and strongly cooled (e.g $\sim \mu \mathrm{K}$), which implies their slow motion and the necessity of determining the trajectories for very long (from the point of view of the efficiency of numerical calculations) time.

 It should also be noted that there remains at our disposal another parameter ($\beta$) that can be used to rescale the radial size of the beam structures if needed.

 As we know, if a particle with $\alpha>0$ is inserted into a beam of this type, regions of low irradiance should exert a repulsive effect on it.
 As a result, there ought to remain characteristic holes in the chaotic trajectory of such a particle, which cannot be penetrated.
 This situation is presented in Fig. \ref{holes35} for $n=3$ and $n=5$ in the form of a projection of the calculated trajectories on the plane $\zeta=\mathrm{const}$.
 A three-dimensional drawing would be unreadable for obvious reasons.
+In line with the previous discussion, to weaken the effect of scattering force on the trajectory it was necessary to reduce the size of the spheres to $8\, \mathrm{nm}$.

 The last figure of this section, i.e \ref{in3}, illustrates the trajectories of two particles: one with $\alpha<0$ and the other with $\alpha>0$ placed simultaneously in a beam with $n=3$.
 As can be observed, the former is moving inside the hole created by the trajectory of the latter.